bmhveiga/IT-Support-Field-Labs/lab-02-network-printer-configuration/README.md

 The scenario focuses on preparing the network, assigning a stable IP address to the printer, testing connectivity, and documenting the installation for future support.

+## Relationship to the Main Scenario

+This lab expands one service area from Lab 01: network printer support.
+It focuses on how a technician would configure, test, document, and troubleshoot a network printer inside a small business environment.

 ## Objectives

 - Analyze the existing network before installing the printer